linode/docs/docs/applications/cloud-storage/install-seafile-with-nginx-on-ubuntu-1604.md

         sudo openssl req -new -x509 -key privkey.pem -out cacert.pem

-## Install and Configure nginx
+## Install and Configure NGINX

-1. Install nginx from Ubuntu's repository:
+1. Install NGINX from Ubuntu's repository:

         sudo apt install nginx

 2. Create the site configuration file.
 The only line you need to change below is `server_name`.
-For more HTTPS configuration options, see our guide on [TLS Best Practices with nginx](/docs/web-servers/nginx/nginx-ssl-and-tls-deployment-best-practices).
+For more HTTPS configuration options, see our guide on [TLS Best Practices with NGINX](/docs/web-servers/nginx/nginx-ssl-and-tls-deployment-best-practices).

     {{< file "/etc/nginx/sites-available/seafile.conf" nginx >}}
 server{